JcxAu/ReptilePy/README.md

 ## Usage
   - Main.py is the main entry point for the crawler.
-  - Initial support for Chinese and English.
+  - Initial support for simplified Chinese and English.
-  - The initial interface is Simplified Chinese.
+  - The initial interface is simplified Chinese.
   - Can change the language of the program.
 Just find the 「语言」 option.

 ## Maintainer